kche309/beast-developer-guide/README.md

 * Implementing the getTransitionProbabilities method
 * Adding a description and citation

+## Adding a beauti template
-See section "Adding the F84 model to BEAUti" for creating the beauti template:
+Follow the steps for **Adding the F84 model to BEAUti** in http://www.beast2.org/writing-a-beast-2-package/

+Sections:
 * Create a template
 * Run BEAUti
 * Run the f84example.xml file